Bindernews/HeadlessQuickNes/README.md

 # Running
 ## Linux
 When HQN is run it will say it is missing a required library.
 Copy LuaJIT/src/libluajit.so to the directory where hqnes is and rename it to the name of the required library.
+This will usually be something like `libluajit-5.1.so.2`.

 ## Windows
 Copy lua51.dll to the directory where hqnes.exe is located.